openedx/frontend-platform/docs/decisions/0007-javascript-file-configuration.rst

 This approach has several important limitations:

-- There's no way to add variables without hard-coding process.env.XXXX somewhere in the file, complicating our ability to add additional application-specific configuration without explici tly merging it into the configuration document after it's been created in frontend-platform.
+- There's no way to add variables without hard-coding process.env.XXXX somewhere in the file, complicating our ability to add additional application-specific configuration without explicitly merging it into the configuration document after it's been created in frontend-platform.
 - The method can *only* handle strings.